thimc/cmpdb/README.md

-This tool is suitable for make-based projects and is used to generate a [JSON Compilation Database file](https://clang.llvm.org/docs/JSONCompilationDatabase.html) for programs such as the popular LSP client, [clangd](https://clangd.llvm.org/).
+This tool is suitable for make-based projects and is used to generate a [JSON Compilation Database file](https://clang.llvm.org/docs/JSONCompilationDatabase.html) for programs such as the popular LSP server [clangd](https://clangd.llvm.org/).

 ## Usage
 Before you invoke cmpdb, make sure your current working directory is the root